nikic/nikic.github.com/_posts/2017-04-14-PHP-7-Virtual-machine.markdown

 accordingly.
 In most cases the actual arginfo structure is not used, but rather a compact bit vector representation directly in the function structure.

 And then there is SEND_VAR_NO_REF_EX.
-Don't try to reading anything into its name, it's outright lying.
+Don't try to read anything into its name, it's outright lying.
 This opcode is used when passing something that isn't really a "variable" but does return a VAR to a statically unknown argument.
-Two particular examples where it is used is passing the result of a function call as an argument, or passing the result of an assignment.
+Two particular examples where it is used are passing the result of a function call as an argument, or passing the result of an assignment.

 This case needs a separate opcode for two reasons: Firstly, it will generate the familiar "Only variables should be